vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 Overall, this was better than yesterday for the most part, but not as good as last Saturday or Wednesday.

+### Twenty-three days later (2024-08-10)

+I had a mostly normal day.
+The pain was still there, a zero for a lot of the day but still enough to remind me every now and then.
+Overall, my mood was better than yesterday, but not by a *lot*.
+I'd say that this was still not as good of a day as this past Wednesday or the previous Saturday, but it seems to be getting there.

 ## Current learnings

 I've been updating [best practices around abdominal